donuts-and-data-division/charters/README.md

 Overall Pipeline
+After setting up initial databse configurations, the general process for analysis is:

 I. Load data into the database using DB/clean_csv.py
   a.
 Most data sets are located in Data folder, but some of too large to be stored II.
 Organize tables and standardize format using DB/features_by_year_py, DB/wide-dropout.py, DB/wide-tests.py.